antrea-io/antrea/docs/prometheus-integration.md

 flow operations, partitioned by operation type (add, modify and delete).
 - **antrea_agent_ovs_total_flow_count:** Total flow count of all OVS flow tables.
-- **antrea_agent_runtime_info:** Antrea agent runtime info (Deprecated since Antrea 0.10.0), defined as labels.
-The value of the gauge is always set to 1.

 ## Antrea Controller Metrics
 - **antrea_controller_address_group_processed:** The total number of